Skip To Main Content

 What an Australian Lockdown Means for Non-Essential Services Workers

-Should further measures been enacted, it could be a difficult few months for the Australian economy.
-If you are a worker in an industry not listed as an essential service, you may find yourself forced to take leave, temporarily stood down or asked to work from home.
-Prime Minister Morrison outlined a number of closures in his address to the nation March 2020, in an attempt to reduce the spread of coronavirus.
+The classification meant that workers not in an industry listed as an essential service found themselves forced to take leave, temporarily stood down, or asked to work from home.
+In March 2020, Prime Minister Morrison outlined a number of closures in his address to the nation in an attempt to reduce the spread of coronavirus.

 non-essential services gym